 “But what if on Wednesdays you have tennis practice after school, how would that change your day?

 “But on Thursday you are going out for dinner and you will get home late, so there will be no time for reading a book, so what does that mean?”

 Using their routines, and the variations of their “normal” routine, can help kids understand what branching means when learning coding concepts for kids.

-Coding Concept 5: Debug
+Bonus Coding Concept: Debug